SquadcastHub/squadcasthub.github.io/pages/mydoc/nodeping.md

 This document will help you integrate NodePing with Squadcast.

-[NodePing](https://nodeping.com/) monitors Uptime Monitoring for Websites and Servers.
+[NodePing](https://nodeping.com/) provides uptime monitoring for websites and servers.

-Route detailed ticket alerts from NodePing to the right users in Squadcast.
+Route detailed alert alerts from NodePing to the right users in Squadcast.

 ## How to integrate NodePing with Squadcast